 European Friendly Ragi Puttu: A Healthy Steamed Delight

-In Ayurveda, Ragi Puttu or Finger Millet Pancake is a nutritious dish that brings balance and wellness to your body.
+In Ayurveda, Ragi Puttu, or Finger Millet Pancake, is a healthy steamed food that is nutrtitious and brings balance and wellness to your body.
 While some traditional Indian ingredients might not be readily available in Europe, you can still enjoy the same health benefits by substituting with local alternatives.
 Here’s how to make a European-friendly version of Ragi Puttu (Finger Millet Pancake) using ingredients commonly found in local markets.

 Ingredients: